kakashi3lite/AI-Mixtapes/README.md

 - `Song`: Manages individual song data and audio features
 - `AudioFeatures`: Captures audio analysis results

+## US Tree Dashboard Development
+Development of the dashboard used for analyzing tree data occurs in a separate repository.
+See [README_US_TREE_DASHBOARD.md](README_US_TREE_DASHBOARD.md) for instructions on creating a Python environment and running its tests.

 ## Contributing

 1. Fork the repository